-Cognitive Bias in Software Testing: Have You been Influenced?
+Cognitive Bias in Software Testing: Are you Influenced by it?

-The testing world is moving at a very quicker pace with technological advancements in order to ensure “quality at the speed of light”.
+The testing world is moving at a much quicker pace with technological advancements in order to ensure “quality at the speed of light”.

-And at time it feels as if the most obvious defects have slipped through.
+And at times it feels as if the most obvious defects have slipped through.

 Though we all might wish to think that we are very logical, structured and rational, the sad fact is that we are all under the influence of Cognitive Biases which influence our thought processes in our day to day life including our professional work too.

 Cognitive Bias – A Brief Description